Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 ## Document History

+- 2026-03-11 Added two new poll messages regarding email bounce and updated the wording related to change of registrant.
+  New poll messages:
+Email delivery failed %reason% for the primary email, %email%, of %-DK.
+Please review and correct the email address.
+Email delivery failed %reason% for the secondary email, %email%, of %-DK.
+Please review and correct the email address.
+  Changes to existing poll messages:
+  Updated wording related to change of registrant:
+  Previous: "Transfer of registrant" → New: "The change of registrant"

 - 2025-12-23 Added two categories of poll messages:
     - contact update primary/secondary email - which are used, if a change of primary/secondary email needs to be confirmed.
     - contact update verification - which are used, if a contact needs a mandatory verification of id and/or data (currently data only includes email)